A/N: This fic uses the Japanese (transliterated) names, not the English dub names, so here's a guide for new names used in this chapter.

 Ryo looked over at the others.
 He didn't know how long they'd been trapped like that or how much more they could take.

 Sarenbo moved closer and laughed.
 "Is that all?
 You didn't even last a fraction of the time the others did.
 How pathetic."
-He pointed his spear down at Ryo's head and continued, "You clearly don't have the armor either.
+He pointed his pike down at Ryo's head and continued, "You clearly don't have the armor either.
 Such a weakling could never have something so powerful.
 Your aura, too, is far too weak for what I search for.
 Die!"

-For a few moments after the armor's full formation, he simply floated in the air.
 The smoke and light cleared and Sarenbo was able to get a full look at the senshi standing before him.

 He hurt the others and keeps them trapped…